Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets

+The previous section established that our algorithm solves cubic instances of \mcsp in time $r^{n/5+o(n)}$.
+The algorithm uses only polynomial space, since it is recursive with polynomial recursion depth and uses polynomial space in each recursive call.

-The \mcsp algorithm described in \cite{ScottS07} for solving an arbitrary instance with $n$ vertices and $m$ edges in time $\Ostar{r^{19m/100}}$ relied upon the ability to solve cubic cases in time $\Ostar{r^{m/6}}$.
-Here we have shown how to solve cubic cases in time $r^{n/5+o(n)}$, or equivalently $r^{2m/15 + o(m)}$, and it was observed in \cite[Theorem 22]{ScottS07} that if cubic cases can be solved faster, the running time of the general algorithm is improved correspondingly (as is its application to graphs of maximum degree~4).
-This leads us to the following theorem.
+The polynomial-space \mcsp algorithm described in \cite{ScottS07}, for solving an arbitrary instance with $n$ vertices and $m$ edges in time $\Ostar{r^{19m/100}}$, relied upon the ability to solve cubic cases in time $\Ostar{r^{m/6}}$.
+A theorem in the same work, \cite[Theorem 22]{ScottS07}, quantifies how speedups in solving the cubic case translate into speedups for general instances and for instances with constraint graphs of maximum degree~4, and shows that if the cubic solver is polynomial-space then so is the general algorithm.
+For instance, for maximum degree 4 graphs, Theorem 22 of \cite{ScottS07} states that an algorithm for cubic graphs with running time $O^*(r^{\alpha m})$ leads to an algorithm for maximum degree 4 graphs with running time $O^*(r^{\beta_4(\alpha) m})$, where